MaxiEurope/reaction-faq/topgg/README.md

 - @mention it and use the correct prefix `!r`
 - the bot might be offline / restarting, check later with `!r ping`
 - your server is in a broken shard, kick and [re-add the bot](https://discord.com/oauth2/authorize?client_id=519287796549156864&scope=bot&permissions=347200)
-- if you were spamming **5+ reaction bot commands in 5 seconds**, then you're **temp-blacklisted for 5 minutes** - wait
+- if you were spamming reaction bot commands then you're very likely temp-blacklisted - just wait a few minutes
-- if the bot is still not responding, then you're banned
+- if the bot is still not responding then you're banned

 ### How do I get some in-depth help on a specific command?